John Lennon

 BIO

-I am a professor of English and the University of South Florida and the Graduate Director.
+I am a professor of English and the University of South Florida.

 My newest book, Conflict Graffiti: From Revolution to Gentrification (University of Chicago Press, 2022) explores the many permutations of graffiti in conflict zones—ranging from the protest graffiti of the Black Lives Matter movement in Ferguson and the Tahrir Square demonstrations in Egypt to the tourist attraction murals on the Israeli Separation Wall and the street art that has rebranded Detroit and post-Katrina New Orleans.
 For this project, I am enormously grateful to have received various grants (including an NEH Summer Grant) to travel to Egypt, Lebanon, Israel, Palestine, England, Sweden, Brazil, Germany and, within the U.S., New Orleans and Detroit.

-At USF, I have had the opportunity to teach undergraduate courses for English majors as well as General Education courses.
+At USF, I have the opportunity to teach undergraduate courses for English majors as well as General Education courses.
 These courses include: American Modernism, Working-Class Literature, Film and Culture, Contemporary U.S. Literature, Film as Narrative Art and Cultural Studies and the Pop Arts.
-Since I have become Graduate Director, I currently teach mostly in the graduate program.

 At USF, I have chaired and been a committee member on a number of wonderful MA students’ thesis portfolios.
 The process of working with students to revise their papers with an eye to publication is a ton of fun.
 For students who wish to work with me (and please do!), we will discuss not only “how-to” issues directly connected to the thesis paper such as research, (re)writing, and editing but we will also discuss professional concerns such as publication, conferences, and potential PhD writing samples.
 We will meet regularly while you revise, and you will have weekly check-ins with me to discuss your progress, issues, and successes you are encountering.
 If you are interested in working with me, set up an appointment and I’ll be happy to discuss possibilities.